OE-FET/customxepr/README.md

 The user interface for the cryostat plots historic temperature readings going back up to 24 h and provides access to relevant temperature control settings such as gas flow, heater power, and ramping speed while lower-level configurations such as calibration tables must be changed programatically through the provided Jupuyter console.

+The user interface and driver have been split off as separate packages at [https://github.com/OE-FET/mercuryitc](https://github.com/OE-FET/mercuryitc) and [https://github.com/OE-FET/mercurygui](https://github.com/OE-FET/mercurygui).

 ## Keithley controls
 As with the cryostat, CustomXepr includes a high-level user interface for Keithley 2600 series instruments which allows the user to configure, record and save voltage sweeps such as transfer and output measurements.
 Since there typically is no need to provide a live stream of readings from the Keithley, the data from an IV-curve is buffered locally on the instrument and only transferred to CustomXepr after completion of a measurement.

+The user interface and driver have been split off as separate packages at [https://github.com/OE-FET/keithley2600](https://github.com/OE-FET/keithley2600) and [https://github.com/OE-FET/keithleygui](https://github.com/OE-FET/keithleygui).

 ## System requirements
 *Required*: